 |Honors Seminar in Western Civilization||3 credits|

-Foreign Language: Choose one or two courses in the same language (3 or 6 credits)
+Foreign Language: (3 or 6 credits)

 |*FRE 101||Elementary French II||3 credits|